Israela Adah Brill-Cass, Esq.

 Don't see the type of service or training you're looking for?
 Contact me and we'll make it happen.
 I'm always happy to talk about new ways to support, empower, train and fix.

-Since 2004, I’ve taught negotiation (including culture and gender in salary negotiation), conflict communication, dispute resolution, and mediation in both the public and private sectors for such clients as Harvard T.H.
+Since 2003, I’ve taught negotiation (including culture and gender in salary negotiation), conflict communication, dispute resolution, mediation and ombuds skills in both the public and private sectors for such clients as Harvard T.H.
 Chan School of Public Health, Tufts Women in Medicine and Science, MassMutual (Society of GrownUps), MIT, Arabella Advisors, the Mass.
 Society of CPA’s, the American Bar Association, the Mass.
 Bar Association, the Administrative Office of the Trial Court, the Mass.
 Legal Recruitment Association and Mass.
 Continuing Legal Education.
 As a faculty member in the Communication Studies Department at Emerson College, since 2012 I’ve taught courses in Conflict and Negotiation, Persuasion, Mediation, Advocacy and Pre-Law.
-In 2017 I became Wesleyan University's first Ombudsperson, serving as a resource for approximately 900 faculty and staff members on their Connecticut campus.
+In 2017 I became Wesleyan University's inaugural Ombud, and in 2020, Clark University's inaugural Ombud, serving on both campuses as an independent, confidential, neutral resource for faculty and staff.

 In 2011-2012 and 2015-2016, I was recognized as a New England Super Lawyer, a list published annually by Boston Magazine and Thompson-Reuters of lawyers viewed by their peers as being in the top 5% of the profession, and named one of the Top Women Attorneys in Massachusetts, in 2013 and 2016.
 I have authored and been interviewed as an authority for several articles on conflict management, employment, negotiation and mediation issues in publications ranging from the ABA Journal, the Family Mediation Quarterly, and the BBC Capital (twice).
 I’m also a contributing author to the books, Mediation: A Practice Guide for Mediators, Lawyers, and Other Professionals (MCLE, Nov.
 2013) and “Pretrial Litigation Primer: Alternative Dispute Resolution” part of the Build Your Practice Series (MCLE, 2009, 2011).